 Bright Work Readiness Program

-Young people, aged 16-25, from the Thamarrurr region choose travel over 4000km to Bright in Northeast Victoria to participate in our Work Readiness Program.
-This exchange between Wadeye and Bright has trained over 100 young First Nations leaders in workplace readiness, sustainability, life skills, and leadership across a variety of workplaces.
+Young people, aged 16-25, from the Thamarrurr region choose to travel over 4000km to Bright in Northeast Victoria to participate in our Work Readiness Programs.
+These programs in Bright have trained over 100 young First Nations leaders in workplace readiness, sustainability, life skills, and leadership across a variety of workplaces.

 Many of the participants have returned to Wadeye to work in local businesses.
 Others have taken up key roles within Thamarrurr Youth; graduated high school; now attend University and TAFE courses; traineeships at the local Bright high school; and are even starting their own businesses.